kevR27/Exam_AP/Description_of_project.md

 The time execution of all the functions in our classes are low due to its reliability to pandas thus time complexity of the program itself is low except for the function get_gene_names() because gene names are stored inside the 'attribute' column which returns a very long description, hence data manipulation becomes very slow as we iterate the function in every rows of the dataset thus having a higher time complexity compare to other functions; to avoid this problem we set a display for the first 10000 rows of our dataset otherwise it will take time to obtain the result.

 ### CRC cards and UML description
-CRC cards are used during software analysis  because it let us organize our class.
-In such way we describe the role of each class (seen on the crc cards) and the corresponding attributes that the class contain; hence base from the project sepcifiaction we created the classes with their respected attributes; With CRC Cards, we can still perform some
+CRC cards are useful during software analysis because it let us conceptualize our ideas and organize our class in a detailed manner before starting the project.
+In such way we describe the role of each class (seen on the crc cards) and the corresponding attributes that the class contain; hence base from the project sepcifiaction we created the classes with their respected attributes; If you look at the CRC cards, each one of them contain some description and on how they work in our program given their attributes.

 We use the UML diagram to design our software, and this diagram is made using the CRC cards that we created earlier.
+UML diagram is the realization of our problems, hence we can consider it as our solution.
+The UML Diagram describes how each class' relationship between them